Altinn/altinn-studio/frontend/testing/mockend/README.md

 # The mocked Backend

-This is written in plain javascript.
-This is because we want server startup to be faster.
-No need to a compile step.
+This is written in plain JavaScript to ensure faster server startup.
-It also makes the setup simpler.
+There is no need for a compile step, which simplifies the setup.

-At the moment this is just mocking out whats needed to run the datamodelling-part of the solution.
+Currently, this is merely mocking what's needed to run the data modelling part of the solution.

 ## The mocks

-### Datamodelling
+### Data modelling

 It should cover enough features to have this running